arzeo68/snippet-manager/README.md

 - `$WORKSPACE_NAME`: workspace name
 - `$WORKSPACE_FOLDER`: workspace folder
 - ... and all the others default vscode variables

+## Future features

+- [ ] Add a way to add snippets from the extension
+- [ ] Add a way to edit snippets from the extension
+- [ ] Add a way to delete snippets from the extension
+- [ ] Add a way to add snippets to all languages

 ## Known issues